QuixoteSystems/QXT-JS8Call-Tools/SNR-Beacon/README.md

   sudo nano /etc/systemd/system/qxt-snr-beacon.service
 ```

-3.2- Copy & Paste.
-You have to write your right path or if it is your home foler change YOUR_USER for your uer name:
+3.2- Copy & Paste this code.
+But remember that you have to write your right path or if you are using home folder, change YOUR_USER for your user name:
 ```shell
 [Unit]
 Description=QXT JS8Call Tools - SNR Group Beacon